-Danes Hill recognises that there is more to effective teaching and learning than the teacher alone can provide.
+- 7. 7 Danes Hill recognises that there is more to effective teaching and learning than the teacher alone can provide.
 Danes Hill deploys a variety of support staff throughout the school, who work with individual children or small groups and provide essential support for subject teachers.
-In particular;

-- At the Pre-Prep and in Year 2, the school provides full-time Teaching Assistants who offer support with reading, preparation of classroom materials and display.
-Year 3 share teaching assistants. - All teaching staff can access a reprographics service, which delivers a full range of photocopying and in-house publishing services to provide high-quality resources for teachers. - A laboratory technician services the science laboratories so that teaching staff can take full advantage of the wide range of practical equipment available.
+In particular; - 7.
+8 At the Pre-Prep and in years 2 and 3, the school provides full-time Teaching Assistants who offer support with reading, preparation of classroom materials and display. - 7.
+9 All teaching staff can access a reprographics service, which delivers a full range of photocopying and in-house publishing services to provide high-quality resources for teachers. - 7.
+10 A laboratory technician services the science laboratories so that teaching staff can take full advantage of the wide range of practical equipment available.
 Danes Hill believes that experimental work enhances the learning process.
-Art and design technology departments also have the support of a technician to enhance the range of activities offered as part of the varied teaching programmes. - IT services offer technical support to staff throughout the school.

-• The maintenance and grounds staff teams make extensive contributions to the sports provision, drama productions and special educational events.
+Art and design technology departments also have the support of a technician to enhance the range of activities offered as part of the varied teaching programmes. - 7.
+11 IT services offer technical support to staff throughout the school. - 7.
+12 The maintenance and grounds staff teams make extensive contributions to the sports provision, drama productions and special educational events.